Welcome to the River Room

 Fifth and Sixth Grades - to honor their growing interdependence, independence, and swift movement into their larger community.
 The intention is to move into learning with power and peace and to discover the many ways to have an impact on their world.

 The River Room is a multi-age group of students who spend their days delving deep into studies in a learning environment that reinforces a sense of place within their social group.
-These fifth and sixth grade students model leadership roles in play and academic activities.
+These 5th and 6th grade students take on leadership roles in play and academic activities as they interact with our larger school community.

 Students enter the class each morning and spend time socializing with their peers, playing games, and completing small academic math or literacy components known as “Morning Work.”